Abstract

 For the date, a vector is defined with the number of cells equal to 1934-1913+1, which

 corresponds to the period when the fragments were written.
-For the cell
+For the cell corresponding

-for the other cells a decay of MAX(0.0, 1.0 - N x 0.1) is applied where N is the
+cells a decay of MAX(0.0, 1.0 - N x 0.1) is applied where N is the distance between

 For the text, the set of the first 100 TF-IDF terms associated with each one of the

 fragments that we intend to compare is calculated.
-Note that this set is between
+Note that this set is between 100,

-100, in which the two fragments have the same first TF-IDF 100 terms, and 200, in
+in which the two fragments have the same first TF-IDF 100 terms, and 200, in which

-the number of terms in the set is defined, and to the cell associated with a term
+number of terms in the set is defined, and to the cell associated with a term the

-the value 1.0 is assigned if the term belongs to the first 100 TF-IDF terms of the
+value 1.0 is assigned if the term belongs to the first 100 TF-IDF terms of the

 fragment, and 0.0 otherwise.

-To calculate the distance between two fragments using the set of categories assigned
+To calculate the distance between two fragments using the set of categories assigned to

-to them a vector whose size is equal to the number of categories associated with the
+them a vector whose size is equal to the number of categories associated with the

 virtual edition taxonomy is defined.
 Then, for each fragment, its respective vector